JohannRodriguez/Testing-practice/README.md

 # Testing-practice

-In this project, we are testing a few functions writen in javascript with the use of Jest in ES6.
+In this project, we are testing a few functions written  in javascript with the use of Jest in ES6.

 ### Built With
 This project was built using these technologies.